The Basics of Cholesterol

-When being tested, your doctor may recommend a non-fasting cholesterol test or a fasting cholesterol test.
-A non-fasting cholesterol test will show total cholesterol and HDL cholesterol.
-A fasting cholesterol test, called a lipid profile or a lipoprotein analysis, will measure your LDL, HDL, and total cholesterol.
+Your doctor may recommend a non-fasting cholesterol test or a fasting cholesterol test.
+A non-fasting test will show total cholesterol and HDL cholesterol.
+A fasting test, called a lipid profile or a lipoprotein analysis, will measure your LDL, HDL, and total cholesterol.
 It will also measure triglycerides.

 How Can I Lower My Cholesterol and Risk of Heart Disease?

-A few simple changes can help lower cholesterol and risk for heart disease:
+A few simple changes can help lower your cholesterol and your risk for heart disease:

 - Eat low-cholesterol foods.
-The American Heart Association recommends that you limit your average daily cholesterol intake to less than 300 milligrams.
-If you have heart disease, limit daily intake to less than 200 milligrams.
-People can significantly lower their dietary cholesterol intake by keeping their dietary intake of saturated fats low and by avoiding foods that are high in saturated fat and that contain substantial amounts of dietary cholesterol.
+The American Heart Association recommends limiting your average daily cholesterol intake to less than 300 milligrams.
+If you already have heart disease, you should limit your daily intake to less than 200 milligrams.
+You can significantly reduce the cholesterol in your diet by avoiding foods high in saturated fat and foods with large amounts of dietary cholesterol.

 - Quit smoking.
-Smoking lowers HDL ("good") cholesterol levels.
+Smoking lowers HDL ("good") cholesterol.
 This trend can be reversed if you quit smoking.

-- Take medication as prescribed by your doctor.
+- Take medication your doctor prescribes.
 Sometimes making changes to your diet and increasing exercise is not enough to bring cholesterol down.
 You may also need to take a cholesterol-lowering drug.